 On Christ’s reign in society

 "Never before perhaps has the reign of God been as unrecognised as today.
 But, despite all, it is certainly not the moment to be discouraged.
 Consider the lives of the saints: despite the difficulties of their times they were never discouraged.
-They never gave up praying for the coming of the Kingdom of God, that His Name be honoured, that He be adored, that the Gospel triumph in the world. … We must never stop asking that the universal social reign of the Lord come - no matter how bad the situation may be.
+They never gave up praying for the coming of the Kingdom of God, that His Name be honored, that He be adored, that the Gospel triumph in the world. … We must never stop asking that the universal social reign of the Lord come - no matter how bad the situation may be.

 It is fitting then, that the faithful beg God to establish His Kingdom in this world even though it does not seem to want Him.
 It is fitting to pray with ardent desire and to say to the Lord: “Come with your gentleness which converts, with your power which subdues.
 Come with the charm of your Wisdom and your Beauty.
 Come with the splendour of your doctrine and your Truth.
 Come, enlighten the world, come and save us.”
 These days we shall repeat often in the liturgy: “Come, Lord Jesus, and save us.”